kennethreitz-archive/.com/content/posts/110421-finally-static.rst

 I almost sat down and wrote something myself, but luckly I found Alex Metaireau's incredible
 `Pelican <http://docs.notmyidea.org/alexis/pelican/>`_ project.
-So, now my  website is now statically generated with a combination of all my favorite tools: ReStructured Text, Jinja2, Python, and Git.
+So, now my website is statically generated with a combination of all my favorite tools: ReStructured Text, Jinja2, Python, and Git.

 The move is far from perfect, but I'm glad I finally did it.
 All existing